princebillygk/myblogs/_notes/kotlin-learning.markdown

-colors.isEmpty() // check if a list is empty : false colors.reversed() // returns the list in reversed form : ["Blue", "Green", "Red"] colors.sorted() // returns the list in sorted from ["Blue", "Green", "Red"] /*
+colors.isEmpty() // check if a list is empty : false colors.reversed() // returns the list in reversed form : ["Blue", "Green", "Red"] colors.sorted() // returns the list in sorted from ["Blue", "Green", "Red"]

+contains("purple") // false // returns true if contains the item

+/* Return part of the list, from the first index up to but not including the second index. */ var shortList = colors.sublist(0, 2) // returns listOf("Red", "Green") /*
 ```